Contemporary styling and ocean views make this hotel stand out. And then there’s the luxury spa...

 The ideal tranquil place for swimming a few lengths.

-Double room with limited sea-view sleeps 2 with a double or twin beds a radio, bathrobes and turndown service.
+Twin room with limited sea view sleeps 2 with a double or twin beds, sofa-bed, a radio, bathrobes and turndown service.
 Cots are available on request.

 TripAdvisor Reviews Show more reviews »